BookingBug/dev.bookingbug.com/docs/rest-api/basket.md

 ## View Basket

 You can view the basket using this method.
-Notice we are passing in the same `Auth-Token` retervied from the `add_item` in the header here.
+Notice we are passing in the same `Auth-Token` retrieved from the `add_item` in the header here.
 The response will be identical to the one we get when adding to basket.

 <pre> GET /api/v1/{company_id}/basket </pre>